-A disability is a condition or function perceived to be obviously damaged relative to the usual standard of an individual or group of people.
-Disabilities range from physical to mental but in all, none is more impactful than the other.
-Every single person with disabilities has their individual battles that shouldn’t be compared or downplayed.
+A disability is a condition or function perceived to be obviously damaged relative to the usual standard of an individual or group.
+Disabilities range from physical to mental, but in all, none is more impactful than the other.
+Every single person with disabilities has individual battles that shouldn’t be compared or downplayed.

 Sometimes people with disabilities have incapabilities that aren’t easily detected.
 Whether these disabilities are in plain sight or not, there are ways you can help them live better lives.
 Thankfully, a lot of efforts have been made to help people with disabilities easily access the world, yet there’s still a lot needed to be done to simplify their lives.

-People with disabilities need to have a healthy self esteem to remain comfortable in their skin and to have optimum mental health.
+People with disabilities need to have healthy self-esteem to remain comfortable in their skin and to have optimum mental health.

 Here’s how you can support them…